 Bottling Liquid Gold

-If you happen to see groups of people perched in the trees along Caltech's famed Olive Walk and Beckman Mall tomorrow, whacking at the branches with rakes and PVC pipes—rest assured there's nothing unusual going on.
+If you happen to see groups of people perched in the trees along Caltech's famed Olive Walk and Beckman Mall on Friday, whacking at the branches with rakes and PVC pipes—rest assured there's nothing unusual going on.
 They are participants in this year's Olive Harvest Festival, just trying to gather as many pounds of olives as possible in a day's time.

-Tomorrow's event, the fourth festival of its kind, kicks off at 8:30 a.m. and runs until 2:30 p.m., bringing together students, faculty, staff, and Caltech community members.
+Friday's event, the fourth festival of its kind, kicks off at 8:30 a.m. and runs until 2:30 p.m., bringing together students, faculty, staff, and Caltech community members.
 The day's activities include the olive harvest—where undergraduate- and graduate-student teams compete to pick the most olives—as well as olive-oil tasting and olive-products sampling, a Mediterranean-themed lunch available for purchase, and student games (olive-related, of course, such as a tug-of-war with an olive-oil-coated rope).

 "It's a good way to share a lot of community without spending a lot of money," says Tom Mannion, Caltech's senior director of student activities and programs.